technix/atrament.ink/docs/developer/atrament-core.md

 Parameters:
 - path: path to Ink file
 - file: Ink file name
 - gameID: optional.
 If provided, Atrament will use the given ID for save management.
-Otherwise, it will be generated based on path and filename.
+Otherwise, it will be generated based on the path and filename.

 Event: `'game/init', { pathToInkFile: path, inkFile: file }`

 ### async atrament.game.initInkStory()

-Load Ink file and initialize Ink Story object.
+Load the Ink file and initialize the Ink Story object.
 Then it updates game metadata and initializes variable observers.

 Event: `'game/initInkStory'`

 ### atrament.game.getSaveSlotKey(\{ name, type \})

-Returns save slot identifier for given save name and type.
+Returns the save slot identifier for the given save name and type.
 Possible save types: `atrament.game.SAVE_GAME`, `atrament.game.SAVE_CHECKPOINT`, `atrament.game.SAVE_AUTOSAVE`.
 For autosaves, the `name` parameter should be omitted.
 The returned value can be used as a `saveslot` parameter.

 ### async atrament.game.start(saveslot)

-If the game is started for the first time, or the initialized game is not the same as the current one - call `initInkStory` first.
+If the game is started for the first time, or the initialized game is not the same as the current one, call `initInkStory` first.
-Clears game state, and gets initial data for variable observers.
+Clears the game state and gets initial data for variable observers.
-If `saveslot` is defined, load state from specified save.
+If `saveslot` is defined, load state from the specified save.

 Event: `'game/start', { saveSlot: saveslot }`